imhogan/RESTFetcher/Samples/Qrvey1/README.md

   The template loads the code and files from a bucket in the AWS region the Stack is being deployed in.
 These buckets are readable by any AWS account.

   The sample implements commands to allow the creation and management of Qrvey user accounts and Qrveys.
+The following diagram shows the use of the implemented sample.

 ![alt text](https://s3-ap-southeast-2.amazonaws.com/au-com-thinkronicity-opencode-apse2/Qrvey1/img/Sample1Processing.png "Sample Overview")